 Our smarty smutster Mr. Hudson advises: “As a precaution, if she’s experiencing a heavy flow and it’s stressing her out during sex, I always keep makeup sponges handy as they’re super absorbent for such an event.”
 One may go that swoon-worthy extra mile to win their lady’s heart, but even keeping a washcloth or tissues handy to sweep away the evidence post-disembarking gets you right back to business as usual.

 Get Over Your Reservations

-And, at the very bottom line, as far as I’m concerned, womenfolk are objectively some of the most beautiful creatures upon this earth.
+And, at the very bottom line, as far as I’m concerned, women are objectively some of the most beautiful creatures upon this earth.
 Tell your bone-buddy to suck it up and not shy away from the loveliness and mystery of womanhood.
-Because, seriously, we’re all adults here.
-Get over it and bone your hearts out.
+Because, we’re all adults here.
+Get over it and get busy.